Here’s a condensed version of my Statement of Faith:

 I first made this webpage in January 2024 and hope to keep it updated over time.
 I wasn’t confident about making it public but decided that I would rather not risk appearing to agree with things with which I disagree.

-In my opinion, the most significant passage from Gospels is:
+In my opinion, the most significant passage from the Gospels is:

 39And one of the malefactors which were hanged railed on him, saying, If thou be Christ, save thyself and us.
 40But the other answering rebuked him, saying, Dost not thou fear God, seeing thou art in the same condemnation?
 41And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
 42And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.
 43And Jesus said unto him, Verily I say unto thee, Today shalt thou be with me in paradise.